Dumpling: Central and East European

 An important difference between pelmeni, varenyky, and pierogi is the thickness of the dough shell — in pelmeni this is as thin as possible, and the proportion of filling to dough is usually higher.
 Pelmeni are never served with a sweet filling, which distinguishes them from varenyky and pierogi, which sometimes are.
 Also, the fillings in pelmeni are usually raw, while the fillings of vareniki and pierogi are typically precooked.

 The word pelmeni is derived from pel'n'an (пельнянь) – literally "ear bread" in the Uralic Komi, Udmurt and Mansi languages.
 It is unclear when pelmeni entered the cuisines of the indigenous Siberian people and when they first appeared in Russian cuisine.
-One theory suggests pelmeni, or stuffed boiled dumplings in general, originated in Siberia, possibly a simplified adaptation of the Chinese Wonton (in some dialect is called Bāomiàn "包面").
-Pelmeni are particularly good means of quickly preserving meat during long Siberian winter, especially eliminating the need to feed livestock during the long winter months.
+One theory suggests pelmeni, or stuffed boiled dumplings in general, originated in Siberia, possibly a simplified adaptation of the Chinese wonton (in some dialects called bāomiàn, 包面).
+Pelmeni are particularly good means of quickly preserving meat during the long Siberian winter, especially eliminating the need to feed livestock during the winter months.

 The main difference between pelmeni and momo is their size—a typical pelmeni is about 2 to 3 cm in diameter, whereas momo are often at least twice that size.

 In Siberia, especially popular with the Buryat peoples are steamed dumplings called pozi (buuz in Mongolian, from 包子 (bāozi)).
 They are usually made with an unleavened dough, but are often encountered leavened.
 The traditional filling is meat, but the kind of meat and how it is processed varies.
-In Mongolia, mutton is favored, and is chopped rather than ground; pork and beef mixes are more popular in Russia.
+In Mongolia, mutton is favored, and is chopped rather than ground; pork and beef mixes are more common in Russia.

-Manti, samsa, chiburekki, and belyashi are all popular imported dumplings.
+Manti, samsa, chiburekki, and belyashi are all well-known imported dumplings.

 Cypriot

-In Cypriot cuisine, dumplings are called ravioli ("ραβιολες") and are pasta that contains the Cypriot cheese "halloumi" ("Χαλούμι").
+In Cypriot cuisine, dumplings are called ravioli (ραβιολες) and are pasta that contains the Cypriot cheese halloumi (χαλούμι).
 They look like some types of Italian ravioli.